gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 ![](/images/kt-nonlinear-result.png){:.align-center}

 ## Additional Insights from Paper
-#### 1. How does number of clusters affect the performance?
+#### 1. How does the number of clusters affect the performance?
 The network is not significantly affected by the number of clusters.
-The authors tested AlexNet trained on pseudo-labels from different number of clusters on task on object detection.
+The authors tested AlexNet trained on pseudo-labels from a different number of clusters on the task of object detection.

 ![](/images/kt-impact-of-cluster-numbers.png){:.align-center}

 #### 2. How is this different from Knowledge Distillation?
 The idea of knowledge transfer in this paper is fundamentally different from knowledge distillation.
-Here, the goal is to only preserve the cluster association of images from the representation and transfer that to target model.
-Unlike distillation, we don't do any regression to the exact output of teacher.
+Here, the goal is to only preserve the cluster association of images from the representation and transfer that to the target model.
+Unlike distillation, we don't do any regression to the exact output of the teacher.

 ## Conclusion
 Thus, Knowledge Transfer is a simple and efficient way to map representations from deep to shallow models.
 ## References
 - Mehdi Noroozi et al., ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385)
 - Mehdi Noroozi et al., ["Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles"](https://arxiv.org/abs/1603.09246)